-Not too surprising I ran out of daylight before reaching Eagle Lake.
-On the way I saw the clearest hind print of a snowshoe hare I've ever seen.
+To the surprise of no one, I ran out of daylight before reaching Eagle Lake.
+I spotted the clearest hind print of a snowshoe hare I've ever seen.
 Usually it's just a long ambiguous print.
 It's actually a little easier to see the profile at night because of of the shadows from your headlight.

 This was my first time using my pyramid shaped tarp in the winter.
 This saves about 4.5 pounds over my standard winter tent.
 Since there wasn't any heavy snow in the forecast a trekking pole supported tarp would be fine.

 But not digging a trench turned out to be pretty stupid.
 To be clear, I definitely knew I should have done this but figured I could get away with it.
 In the summer it's easy to stake the corners really close to the ground to keep the wind out, but in the winter when you have to bury your anchors at a depth of 6-12 inches so it's tricky to get the corners very close to the ground.
 It's complicated further by the fact that it doesn't even stand up straight until the corners are taught.

 When viewed from the east as in the picture above, it's not clear where the name "Eagles Beak" comes from.
 It's more clear when viewed from above on a map.